Have 5 minutes? All you need is 5 minutes to perfectly brew any type of tea.

 After the timer goes off, remove the infuser and rest it on the lid.
 Enjoy your tea, then infuse the leaves again.
 Top quality teas can be infused more than once—some can even be infused up to four times!

-The tools pictured here are available separately and in our Completist Kit.
+The tools pictured here are available separately on our Tools Page.

 Our tea pairs wonderfully with spirits.
 Here are two methods you can use to bring tea and alcohol together.